jaraonthe-dot-net/ASB/doc/ASB Language.md

 Replace `<wordLength>` with the amount of bits in each memory word, and `<addressLength>` with the amount of bits in a memory address.

 Memory size may be defined more than once; the latter definition effectively overriding earlier definitions.
-However, **after the first command that accesses data memory** is executed, memory MUST NOT be reconfigured any more; otherwise an error occurs.
+However, **after the first user program command** is executed, memory MUST NOT be reconfigured any more; otherwise an error occurs.

 Also, if a command is executed that accesses data memory, but memory size has not been configured by this point, an error occurs as well.